Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Proof of for

-\subsection{Proof of { \eqref{eq:for_two}} for \boldmath{ $V_{k+1}$}}
+\section{Proof of { \eqref{eq:for_two}} for \boldmath{ $V_{k+1}$}}

-We prove that equation \eqref{eq:for_two} for $n=k+1$ holds in each case depending on the three optimal actions of the $(k+1)$th value iteration on $\bq$ and $\bq+2\be_{\bmu}$.
-In particular, from Theorem~\ref{thm:switching_curve} for the $(k+1)$th value iteration, serving queues $\bmu$ and $\bnu$ on $\bq$ and serving queues $\brho$ and $\bomega$ on $\bq+2\be_{\bmu}$ cannot be optimal at the same time.
+} We prove that equation \eqref{eq:for_two} of Proposition~\ref{Prop:7} for $n=k+1$ holds in each case depending on the three optimal actions of the $(k+1)$-th value iteration on $\bq$ and $\bq+2\bfe_{\bmu}$.
+The fourth case can again be ignored because, from the induction hypothesis and Lemma \ref{lem:IH_switching_curve}, we know that if serving queues $\bmu$ and $\bnu$ is an optimal action on $\bq$ in the $(k+1)$-th value iteration, then it will continue to be an optimal action on $\bq+2\bfe_{\bmu}$.

 First, assume that both optimal actions are serving queues $\bmu$ and $\bnu$.
 If $q_{\bmu}>0$, we have